 Don’t Overlook the Near State Process

-By defining processes in three stages, we have found it is easier to guide process-mapping sessions while creating organization focus on specific goals bound by time and investment.
+By defining processes in three stages, we have found it is easier to guide process-mapping sessions while creating an organization focus on specific goals bound by time and investment.
 This works well in business units and allows for staged improvement in a way that delivers maximum ROI and benefit to the organization.

 Interested in learning more?
 Click here!